-Some of the best electric showers are fitted with a water restricting head.
+Some of the best electric showers are fitted with water restricting heads.
 This works exactly as it sounds, the flow of water through the head is restricted.
 On the plus side, you use less water, but on the negative, you get a less forceful shower.
-To fix, simply unscrew the head and replace with a normal, non-restrictive model.
+To fix, simply unscrew the head and replace it with a normal, non-restrictive model.

 Install a pump

 The best way to permanently boost a low pressure shower is to install a pump on the piping between the mains and the shower.
 You will also need a break tank as it is illegal to install a pump directly to the mains water supply.